The number of varieties in a family which contain a rational point: Hecke L -functions and Delange's Tauberian theorem

 \section{Hecke \texorpdfstring{$L$}{L}-functions and Delange's Tauberian theorem}

-In this section we gather various analytic results on virtual $L$-functions and certain partial Euler products which shall arise in the proof of Theorem \ref{thm:Brauer}, together with Tauberian theorem due to Delagne \cite{Del54}.
+In this section we gather various analytic results on virtual $L$-functions and certain partial Euler products which shall arise in the proof of Theorem \ref{thm:Brauer}, together with a Tauberian theorem due to Delange \cite{Del54}.